ShambhurajBhande/CarBookingSystem/README.md

 ## Task 3
-Imagine a driver management frontend that is used internally by FREE NOW employees to create and edit driver related data.
+Imagine a driver management frontend that is used internally by employees to create and edit driver related data.
 For a new search functionality, we need an endpoint to search for drivers.
 It should be possible to search for drivers by their attributes (username, online_status) as well as car characteristics (license plate, rating, etc).

 * implement a new endpoint for searching or extend an existing one
 * driver/car attributes as input parameters